Belmar, New Jersey: Parks and recreation

 Belmar is a popular vacation destination because of its natural and recreational resources and close proximity to New York and Philadelphia.
 It features wide beaches for sunbathing, surfing, swimming, and fishing.
 The boardwalk and town offer shops, restaurants, an active arts scene, sporting events, festivals, and a variety of family-oriented activities (see "Annual Events" below).
 Belmar sits on the south side of the Shark River and boasts a large municipal marina in the bay and on the inlet itself, including the only private marina in town, Seaport Inlet Marina.

 Belmar beach (as well as those of municipalities to the south, such as Manasquan and Point Pleasant) is among the most popular surf spots on the East Coast.
 Belmar frequently hosts surfing events and competitions.
 Along with surfing, Belmar also has an active skate community and skatepark constructed by American Ramp Company.

 The Jersey Shore Basketball League, a competitive summer basketball league, takes place at St. Rose High School every summer.

 The Belmar Arts Council (BAC) sponsors regular art shows, workshops, concerts, and performances year around.
-BAC's gallery and workshop, the Boatworks, is located at 608 River Road, Belmar, around the corner from Klein's Seafood Restaurant near the Shark River Inlet.
+BAC's gallery and workshop, the Boatworks, is located at 608 River Road near the Shark River Inlet.

 Government

 Local government

 In July 1990, the voters of Belmar overwhelmingly passed a referendum changing Belmar's form of government from a three-person, non-partisan commission form of government under the Walsh Act to the Small Municipality plan 3 form of government under the Faulkner Act.
 This referendum followed nine months of research, analysis and hearings by a Charter Study Commission elected by the residents at a referendum that passed in November 1989 and implemented effective January 1, 1991.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with fewer than 12,000 residents at the time of adoption.

-Under the version of the Small Municipality Plan form applicable to Belmar, the Borough Council is comprised of four members who are elected for staggered, three-year terms at partisan elections each year as part of the November general election, with either one or two seats up for vote in a three-year cycle.
+Under the version of the Small Municipality Plan form applicable to Belmar, the Borough Council is comprised of four members who are elected to staggered, three-year terms at partisan elections each year as part of the November general election, with either one or two seats up for vote in a three-year cycle.
 The Mayor is directly elected by the voters for a four-year term and serves as Belmar's chief executive officer, overseeing the day-to-day operations of the Borough.
 The Mayor sits as a member of the council, chairs Council meetings and is able to vote as a member of the council, but has no veto over the council's actions.

 As of 2025, the Mayor of Belmar is Democrat Gerald Buccafusco, whose term of office ends December 31, 2026.
-Members of the Belmar Borough Council are Thomas Brennan (D, 2023), Jodi Kinney (R, 2023), Mark Levis (D, 2025) and Maria Rondinaro (D, 2025).
+Members of the Belmar Borough Council are Council President Mark Levis (D, 2025), Caitlin Donovan (D, 2026), Jodi Kinney (R, 2027), and Maria Rondinaro (D, 2025).